This is the one and only recipe you’ll need to make exceptional French toast on your next camping trip.

 The single best way to achieve exceptional French toast at a campsite (or anywhere for that matter) is to use whole loaf bread and slice it yourself.
 Pre-sliced sandwich bread is just too thin, cook through too quickly, and often results in rubbery French toast.

 We recommend picking up a loaf of your favorite bread and cutting it into generous 3/4″-1” thick slices.
-You will be able to soak up more egg-milk mixture, giving you more time to crisp the outsides without overcooking the insides.
+You will be able to soak up more of the egg-milk mixture, giving you more time to crisp the outsides without overcooking the insides.

 Most styles of bread will work, but we often go with sourdough.
 It is easy to find a whole loaf at most grocery stores and it adds a distinct tangy flavor that pairs nicely with the overall sweetness of the dish.
-Rustic french loaf, a baguette, or even a pumpernickel will all work as well (although the visual presentation will look different)
+Rustic French loaf, a baguette, or even a pumpernickel will all work as well (although the visual presentation will look different)

 Eggs to Milk Ratio

 Previously, we’ve played fast and loose with this ratio.
 It really depended on how many eggs we had on hand.
 Sometimes one, sometimes four.
 This gave us wildly inconsistent results.

 But after a few kitchen tests, we’ve concluded that 3 eggs to 1 cup of milk is the ideal ratio.
 Anything less and the mixture is too thin.
 Anything more and you’re making a Croque Monsieur.

 For fresh bread, we found that a 10-second dip on both sides soaked up just the right amount of egg mixture.
 You want it to be moist throughout, but not totally saturated.

 For stale bread, soak the bread slices for up to 20-30 seconds.

 Adding vanilla extract, cinnamon, and even a little nutmeg are all good ideas for French Toast, but one critical step we had been leaving out was to add sugar to the mixture.